AvadoDServer/AVADO-DNP-template/README.md

 ## Building

-`dappnodesdk build` will build the package and upload to your AVADO box's IPFS server.
+`avadosdk build` will build the package and upload to your AVADO box's IPFS server.

 it will output the IPFS hash that you can use in your package